 Mies + a Farnsworth House Favorite

-So... instead of reviewing some of those details here, I thought I’d share something a little more personal to commemorate his 126th birthday- my very favorite representation of one Mies’ best known works and historic landmark, the Edith Farnsworth House.
+So... instead of reviewing some of those details here, I thought I’d share something a little more personal to commemorate the architect's birthday- my very favorite representation of one Mies’ best known works and historic landmark, the Edith Farnsworth House.

 This is actually a scan of a card a good friend of mine sent to me years ago- it’s been framed and had its place in every home and office since.
 I'd like to give credit to the designer who created this lovely minimalist graphic, so if it looks familiar, please comment below or contact me; I’d love to hear more about it!